 where ${\vec v}_i$ is the velocity of vertex $i$, ${\vec v}^i_f$ is the velocity of the fluid at vertex $i$, $\mu$ is the fluid viscosity, and $D_0 =\sqrt{4A_{\mathrm{eq}}/\pi}$ is the diameter of the undeformed droplet.
 In eqn~(\ref{eq: drag_force}), the factor of $1/N_v$ ensures that the drag force on the droplet is independent of the number of vertices.
 To model the flow field, we use

-which enforces no slip boundary conditions on the surface of the obstacle for the radial $v_{fr}$ and angular $v_{f\theta}$ components of ${\vec v}_f$. $v_{f \infty}$ is the velocity of the fluid far from the obstacle.
-The coordinate system is set so that the origin is at the center of the obstacle, the horizontal axis is aligned with the fluid flow, $r$ is the distance from the origin, and $\theta$ is the angle relative to the horizontal axis.
-We observe that when the droplets are much smaller than the obstacle, this choice for the flow field yields an accurate trajectory for the droplet around the obstacle.
+which enforces no-slip boundary conditions on the surface of the obstacle for the radial $v_{f,r}$ and angular $v_{f,\theta}$ components of ${\vec v}_f$. $v_{f \infty}$ is the velocity of the fluid far from the obstacle.
+The coordinate system is defined so that the origin is at the center of the obstacle, the horizontal axis is aligned with the fluid flow, $r$ is the distance from the origin, and $\theta$ is the angle relative to the horizontal axis.
+Eqns (\ref{v_r fluid}) and (\ref{v_theta fluid}) represent Stokes' solution for creeping flow around a circular obstacle, which provide an accurate description of the fluid flow close to the obstacle.
+We observe that when the droplets are much smaller than the obstacle, this choice for the flow field yields an accurate trajectory for the droplet around the obstacle, since the droplets effectively act as passive tracers, advected by the continuous-phase flow with no appreciable disturbance to the flow field.
 For droplets that are much larger than the obstacle, the droplet can distort the flow field.
-However, we find that the deformation of large droplets is insensitive to the form of the flow field in the low Reynolds number regime, provided that the no-slip boundary condition at the obstacle is satisfied.
+Nevertheless, we find that the deformation of large droplets is insensitive to the form of the flow field in these studies that are in the low Reynolds number regime, provided that the no-slip boundary condition at the obstacle is satisfied.
 (See Appendix B.)